sunwei925/Efficient-FIQA/README.md

 ```

 Step2: Train the student model
-1. First, we need to use the teacher model to label a set of unlabeled images.
-Since we do not have the image credits that images used in the paper, we take [GFIQA-20K](https://database.mmsp-kn.de/gfiqa-20k-database.html) as an example.
+1. First, the teacher model is employed to generate labels for a set of unlabeled images (for further training teacher model or student model).
+As we do not possess the copyrights for the images used in the original paper, we use [GFIQA-20K](https://database.mmsp-kn.de/gfiqa-20k-database.html) as a representative example.

-First, modify the paths in `test_unlabeled_images.py`:
+Modify the paths in `test_unlabeled_images.py`:
 ```python
 # Image paths
 image_dir = '/path/to/GFIQA/images'  # Directory containing GFIQA-20K images